Lincoln Heights, Los Angeles

 Lincoln Heights is one of the oldest neighborhoods in Los Angeles, California, United States.
 It was originally called "East Los Angeles" from 1873 to 1917.
-It is a densely populated, mostly Latino and Asian neighborhood.
-It includes many historic landmarks and was known as "the Bedroom of the Pueblo".
+It is a densely populated, mostly Latino and Asian neighborhood that includes many historic landmarks and was known as "the Bedroom of the Pueblo".

 History

 Yaangna Village was located on what is now the current day site of Downey Park on Albion and Avenue 17.
 Lincoln Heights is considered to be one of the oldest neighborhoods outside of La Placita / Sonoratown dating to the 1870s and is found wholly within the original Spanish four leagues pueblo of the Los Angeles land grant.
 Located on bluffs overlooking the Los Angeles River and immersed in the floodplain, Lincoln Heights river adjacent land became the city's first Industrial Corridor.
 Aided by slave labor of the Kizh, it later became the home to some of the city's most notable downtown industrialists, who built numerous Victorian homes, some of which have been preserved under the city's historic preservation ordinance.

 In 1863, John Strother Griffin purchased 2,000 acres of ranch land for $1,000 and in 1870, Griffin and his nephew, Hancock Johnson, built homes there.
 In late 1874, they offered an additional 35 acres for sale, subdivided into 65 by 165 foot lots for $150 each.
 The neighborhood was known as "East Los Angeles" between 1873 and 1917 when residents voted to change the name to Lincoln Heights.